Basseerah/newsapp/README.md

-# project_name
+# A news app

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. this app is all bout fetching realtime data from the api that shows trending news and also there are servals options to change the channels like al-jazeera,bbc ,ary etc .Also there are differnets categories option that would filter out dta and showed us our results and there is archive butoon that saves news

 A few resources to get you started if this is your first Flutter project: